Hari-nāma Cintāmaṇi – Chapter Three

 Saṅketa, parihāsa, stobha o helā ei cāri-prakāra nāmābhāsa

 (Indirect Chanting, Joking, Disrespect and Neglect – these are the Four Types of Nāmābhāsa)

 saṅketa o parihāsa, stobha, helā māni

-“I only know of four types of nāmābhāsa.
+“I am only aware of four types of nāmābhāsa.
 I know of saṅketa (indirect), parihāsa (joking), stobha (disrespect), and helā (neglect).
 (8)

-(8) Saṅketa, parihāsa, stobha, and helā – these are the four types of nāmābhāsa when chanting the Holy Name loudly.
+(8) Saṅketa, parihāsa, stobha, and helā – these are the four types of nāmābhāsa when chanting the Holy Name.
 Thus, altogether there are four kinds of nāmābhāsa.
 From helā to stobha, from stobha to parihāsa, and from parihāsa to saṅketa, the faults become progressively less.

 saṅgete dvi-vidha ei haya nāmābhāsa

 ajāmila sākṣī tāra śāstrete prakāśa